imsb-uke/xenium-cgn/notebooks/01_cell_segmentation/README.md

 4. `prepare_anndata.ipynb`
 5. `merge_objects.ipynb`

-In the working directly, the .h5ad object will be saved at `xenium_outs/merged_raw.h5ad` and the cell boundaries will be saved at `merged_raw.h5ad`.
+The input required is the raw Xenium out in folder `data/raw` at the root of repository.
+Segmentation results including cell boundaries will be saved in folder `data/outputs`
+The raw .h5ad object containing all gene expression data will be saved at `data/xenium_outs/merged_raw.h5ad`.